xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 1. In the bottom right there is a big blue button "Create New Wi-Fi Network".
 2. You get an option of standard or advanced, pick advanced.
 3. Enter the name "Guest"
-4. Enter good password for the new wireless network.
+4. Enter a good password for the new wireless network.
 5. Check "Use VLAN" and enter VLAN ID 10
 4. Click "Done".